pathtofile/Sealighter/docs/SCENARIOS.md

 So we see that `shellcaller.exe` did indeed call `ShellExecute` to launch `notepad.exe` We now also get a stack trace.

-In this example, The base in-memory adrress of `shellcaller.exe` is `0x00B80000`.
+In this example, The base in-memory address of `shellcaller.exe` is `0x00B80000`.
 We can also see one of the addresses in the stack is `0xB8106E`, 0x106E bytes into the image.

 Now, if We open up a tool like [Ghidra](https://ghidra-sre.org), import `shellcaller.exe` into it,